AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

 The goal
 --------

-The goal of this tutorial is to create a basic application for |platform|.
+The goal of this tutorial is to create an application for |platform|.

-The application starts simple and grows in complexity as tutorial progresses.
+The application starts simple and grows in complexity as the tutorial progresses.

-The final version of app stores simple messages (strings) on the blockchain with a timestamp and message sender's account identifier.
-A user can access the list of messages and add new messages via app's user interface.
-The app can be accessed from the ecosystem menu.
+The final version of the app stores simple messages (strings) on the blockchain with a timestamp and a message sender's account identifier.
+A user can access the list of messages and add new messages from the app's page.
+The app's page can be accessed from the ecosystem menu.

 .. todo::

     This tutorial must explain basic access permissions for apps and for tables (what is MainCondition and how to change it).
+Also, basic styles and layouts must be explained.

 Part 1: The environment